How to dress your best for your kid’s wedding

 - Don’t buy a dress in the color of the wedding party.
 You don’t want to be mistaken as one of the brides-maids.

-- Don’t buy shoes you can walk in and stand on for the time of the ceremony.
+- Don’t buy shoes you can’t walk in and stand on for the time of the ceremony.
+It’s not sufficient that you can walk in heels in the store!

 - Don’t buy a dress that is not your style just because it is the cheapest.
 The wedding is the first time you meet many of his relatives.
 Thus, you want to look your best and let your clothes do the talking.